kaankutan/django-qstash/README.md

 django-qstash is designed to be a near drop-in replacement for Celery's `shared_task` decorator.

 It works by leveraging Upstash QStash to deliver messages about your tasks (e.g. the function's arguments) via webhooks to your Django application.

-django-qstash is here to unlock scale-to-zero with Django by asynchronously running background tasks through webhooks all thanks to Upstash.com's QStash service.
-From the QStash [docs](https://upstash.com/docs/qstash/overall/getstarted), it is a:
+In the QStash [docs](https://upstash.com/docs/qstash/overall/getstarted), it is described as:

 > QStash is a serverless messaging and scheduling solution.
 It fits easily into your existing workflow and allows you to build reliable systems without managing infrastructure.
 >
 > Instead of calling an endpoint directly, QStash acts as a middleman between you and an API to guarantee delivery, perform automatic retries on failure, and more.

-While QStash is easy to use and inexpensive, it is a message queue and was not designed as a drop-in replacement for Celery or directly for Django.
-That's why Django-QStash exists.
+django-qstash has a webhook handler that converts a QStash message to run a specific `@shared_task` function (the one that called `.delay()` or `.apply_async()`).
+It's easy, it's cheap, it's effective, and best of all, it unlocks the scale-to-zero potential of Django as a serverless app.